luusi/stochastic-service-composition/README.md

 PYTHONPATH="$(pwd)" jupyter-notebook
 ```

-And then go to `examples/notebooks`.
+Then via the browser go to `examples/notebooks` to open the notebooks.

 ## Tests